“If you truly love nature, you will find beauty everywhere.”

 As far back as I can remember, I felt beautiful when I was in nature.

-I was raised on Long Island, New York and enjoyed spending as much time as I could outdoors.
+I was raised on Long Island, New York and enjoyed spending as much time as I could outdoors, where finding the beauty of nature was easy.
 I realize now what a luxury it was to be raised up in an environment where I was surrounded by woodlands, fields and a sort of country atmosphere which nurtured my heart, mind and soul.
 I took pleasure in gazing up at the majesty of the Pine trees and soaking in the euphoric smells of the Lilacs, Roses and Lily of the Valley flowers that adored my grandmother’s garden.
 I was serenaded by the Mourning Doves and awed by the evening’s light show offered by the stars and fireflies.

 Nowadays, I’m really enjoying my early evening strolls outside.